-1.3.
-Type-4 - High resolution greyscale image
+1.3 Type-4 - High resolution gray-scale image

-This record is used to exchange high resolution greyscale (eight bit) dactyloscopic images sampled at 500 pixels/inch.
+This record is used to exchange high resolution gray-scale (eight bit) dactyloscopic images sampled at 500 pixels/inch.
 The dactyloscopic images shall be compressed using the WSQ algorithm with a ratio of not more than 15:1.
 Other compression algorithms or uncompressed images must not be used.

-1.4.
-Type-9 - Minutiæ record
+1.4 Type-9 - Minutiæ record